emil-todirascu/emil-todirascu/README.md

 ### Hi, I'm Emil

+I'm a software engineer, cook, gamer, melomaniac and investor - always learning and becoming the best version of myself.

+Currently:
-I'm currently working as a Software Engineer at Nerds & Company in the Netherlands.
+- working as a Software Engineer at Nerds & Company in the Netherlands

-I also work on some side projects which you can find in my repos.
+- interested in Typescript, Angular, Vue and Ruby on Rails
+- reading books on technology, economics and health

-You can find out more about me on my [website](https://emiltodirascu.com/).
+More about me on my website - https://emiltodirascu.com/